VoxtalAi/.github/README.md

-# AlmondNetwork Inc.
+# VoxtalAi.
-this is AlmondNetwork Github organizations
+this is VoxtalAi Github organizations